databricks/genai-cookbook/genai_cookbook/nbs/3-deep-dive-chain.md

    - Be aware that the optimal parameter settings may vary depending on the specific task, prompt, and desired output style.
 Iteratively test and refine these settings based on evaluation of the generated responses.

 4. Task-specific fine-tuning
-   - As you refine performance, consider fine-tuning smaller models for specific sub-tasks within your RAG Agent, such as query understanding.
+   - As you refine performance, consider fine-tuning smaller models for specific sub-tasks within your RAG agent, such as query understanding.
-   - By training specialized models for individual tasks with the RAG Agent, you can potentially improve the overall performance, reduce latency, and lower inference costs compared to using a single large model for all tasks.
+   - By training specialized models for individual tasks with the RAG agent, you can potentially improve the overall performance, reduce latency, and lower inference costs compared to using a single large model for all tasks.

 5. Continued pre-training
    - If your RAG application deals with a specialized domain or requires knowledge that is not well-represented in the pre-trained LLM, consider performing continued pre-training (CPT) on domain-specific data.